LinuXperia/parcel-chain/readme.md

 The chain component allows users to build a chain reaction using modular nodes.

 ## Simple Explanation of Flow Based Programming
-For this example, we are going to imagine a package delivery service, like UPS or FedEx.
+Imagine a package delivery service, like UPS or FedEx.
 The delivery driver (dispatcher) travels to different facilities (nodes), dropping off and picking up packages (variables).

-What the nodes do with those packages, is completely up to them.
+What the nodes do when they get those packages, is completely up to them.

 ## Initialization and Basic Execution
 ```$php